Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-I keep the prep pretty simple when it comes to ribs.. some folks put the rub on them and let them sit overnight in the fridge.
-That is perfectly fine but you can also just apply the rub right before you smoke them like I usually do and that will yield excellent results as well.
+I keep the prep pretty simple when it comes to ribs.. some folks put the rub on then let them sit overnight in the fridge.
+That is perfectly fine but you can also just apply the rub right before you smoke them like I often do and that will yield excellent results as well.

 Before adding the rub though, I highly recommend that you remove the membrane on the bone side of the ribs.

 Start by prying up the top layer of plastic-like skin.
 Then use a paper towel to get a really good grip and pull it clean off.

 Note: Some folks use catfish pliers instead of a paper towel to get a grip on that membrane and pull it off.
 Whatever works for ya'.

 Some folks don't remove the membrane and most restaurants don't mess with it for obvious reasons of time and effort but in my opinion it lets a lot more smoke get to the meat and I think taking the time to remove it is worth the time and effort required.